Open Source vs Licensed Software

 Often, there’s no user guides or manuals - as they are not a legal requirement - and when they are written, they tend to be written strictly for other developers.
 In other words, they’re not written with the less technically experienced users in mind.

 Expert usability testing has enabled licensed software to be more practical for a wider audience.
 User manuals are usually on hand for instant reference and swift training, and support services ensure that issues are solved quickly.
+Do you want to learn more about open source software?
+Find our article on Open Source Advantages right here.

 How to choose between open source and licensed software?